Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 \subsection{Basics}

 The basic rules will remain the same.
 There must always exist a gauge (or gauges) in which the symmetric part of the metric, $ g_{\mu \nu} $, is real.
 In that gauge, $ g_{\mu \nu} $ will be denoted by $ \tilde g_{\mu \nu} $.
+Unless stated otherwise, tensor indices are lowered and raised using the symmetric part of the metric, $ g_{\mu \nu} $, and its inverse.
 The antisymmetric part of the metric is still required to be self-dual (dual proportional), and of the form

-where the ``$ \; {}^{*} \; $'' indicates the dual of the quantity following it.
-In this, $ h_{\mu \nu} $ must be real in the same gauge in which $ g_{\mu \nu} $ is real, a requirement that will have additional importance later.
-For all these quantities, a ``$ \; \tilde{\;} \; $'' indicates evaluation in the gauge in which the quantity is real.
+where the ``$ \; {}^{*} \; $'' indicates the dual of the quantity following it (see equation (\ref{def.hdual})).
+In this, $ h_{\mu \nu} $ is assumed to be real in the same gauge in which $ g_{\mu \nu} $ is real, a requirement that will be slightly relaxed later.
+For all these quantities, a ``$ \; \tilde{\;} \; $'' indicates evaluation in a gauge in which the quantity is real.
 Note the use of $ |(-Q_{3}) $ in place of the $ \imath $ used in this same form in reference \cite{rankin.caqg}.
 That will maintain a simplifying element of commutativity in this form, and elsewhere in the quaternionic generalizations of equations from the earlier work, as already seen in section \ref{quat.dirac.theory}.
+Clearly the full asymmetric, covariant metric is

 Likewise, there must always exist a gauge (or gauges) in which equation (\ref{def.v}) generalizes to the form

 with $ A_{\mu} $ being the standard, real, electromagnetic potential.
 This gauge will generally {\it not} be the same gauge in which $ g_{\mu \nu} $ is real.